-- Remove any areas of soil compaction, but do not subsoil over archaeological features. - Sow the cover crop within 2 weeks of harvesting and no later than 15th September. - Establish either by (i) direct drilling or (ii) cultivating and then drilling or broadcasting. - Sow at a suitable seed rate to provide a dense groundcover and to prevent soil erosion (see seed rates above).
+- If ground conditions are suitable, remove any areas of soil compaction, but do not subsoil over archaeological features. - Sow the cover crop within 2 weeks of harvesting and no later than 15th October. - Establish either by (i) direct drilling or (ii) cultivating and then drilling or broadcasting. - Avoid overworking the soil, establish in as coarse seedbed as practical and avoid overconsolidation. - Sow at a suitable seed rate to provide a dense groundcover and to prevent soil erosion (see seed rates above).